Avaiga/taipy-doc/docs/tutorials/integration/5_dataiku/index.md

 # Simple Integration: Visualization

-First, let's integrate with Dataiku just by visualizing different data and metrics fetched from our Dataiku projects.
+You've learned how to use Taipy within Dataiku.
+Next, we'll cover how to extract and display information from Dataiku projects.
+You'll be able to visualize various data and metrics from your Dataiku projects.
+Remember, we'll utilize the `dataiku-api-client` for retrieving information when building applications outside the Dataiku ecosystem.
+If you're following the first tutorial, you can directly use the `dataiku` package.

 ## Setting Up Your Environment